inspec/inspec-aws/docs/resources/aws_ecs_task_definition.md

 `task_definition` _(required)_

 The full task definition description.
-Specified as just the `family` which targets the latest active revision, or `family:revision` for a specific revision number of a family, or the full Amazon Resource Name (ARN) of the task definition.
+Specified as just the `family`, which targets the latest active revision, or `family:revision` for a specific revision number of a family, or the full Amazon Resource Name (ARN) of the task definition.

 For additional information, see the [AWS ECS task definition documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html).